 - A space where you can do your homework

 - Breakfast and dinner in the home every day on school days.

 - Breakfast, lunch and dinner in the home on weekends and school holidays

 - A location in a safe part of the town or city

-- Local support from your International Coordinator (IC)
+- Ongoing local support from your Local Coordinator (LC)